Robust and Provably Monotonic Networks: Monotonic Lipschitz Networks

 The choice of 1-norm is crucial because it allows a well defined maximum directional derivative for each input regardless of the gradient direction.
 This has the convenient side effect that we can tune the robustness requirement for each input individually.
+Note that rescaling the inputs $x_i$ allows for $\lambda$ directional dependence.